 As the effects of climate change grow, intense storms and heavy rainfall will lead to increased risk of flooding, and more frequent dry periods will result in drought.
-Lower Hutt will be particularly exposed to the effects of a changing climate.
+Lower Hutt (Te Awa Kairangi ki Tai) will be particularly exposed to the effects of a changing climate.